 Starting with VMware Cloud Director 10.4, both the console proxy traffic and HTTPS communications go over the default 443 port.
 You do not need a separate certificate for the console proxy.

 If the signed certificates you use on the primary VMware Cloud Director appliance are wildcard signed certificates, these certificates can apply to all other appliances in the VMware Cloud Director server group, that is, standby cells and VMware Cloud Director application cells.
-You can use the deployment of the appliance with signed wildcard certificates for HTTPS and console proxy communication to configure the additional cells with the signed wildcard SSL certificates.
+You can use the deployment of the appliance with signed wildcard certificates for HTTPS communication to configure the additional cells with the signed wildcard SSL certificates.

 To verify that this is the relevant procedure for your environment needs, familiarize yourself with SSL Certificate Creation and Management of the VMware Cloud Director Appliance.